Groups in Office 365 – Experience Stress-Free Collaboration

 Even better, sharing documents through Groups is incredibly simple.
 Clicking one button takes you directly to your files in SharePoint, and that link is automatically set up for you.
 With a couple of clicks you can send SharePoint documents to everyone in your group, and because they come from a shared location, everyone can collaborate on the same document.
 You won’t have to worry about confusing and outdated file copies – everyone will always see the most updated version.

 Groups also allows you to create shared calendars.
 You manipulate and create these exactly the same way you would for your personal calendar, except everyone in your Group can add appointments and make changes.
-This can be great if you’re working towards the same deadlines or goals.
+This can be great if you’re working towards the same deadlines or goals. [pullquote style=”border-left”]If one Group member is notified of a date-change for a deadline, simply by updating the Group calendar, everyone within the Group will see the change and there won’t be any need to send out more cluttering emails or to track people down in person.[/pullquote]

 Microsoft OneNote has also been integrated with Groups.
 By clicking the ‘Notebook’ button, a shared OneNote Notebook will be opened, creating a space for everyone within the Group to collaborate collectively, to paste relevant notes or ideas that everyone can easily access.
 If you haven’t discovered OneNote yet then be sure to check out our other article, by clicking the link above.